TeamDman/tell-me-my-items/extension/README.md

 ## Requirements

 You must use the MC mod to generate a json file, there are none provided by default.
+Additionally, suggestions are not loaded by default.
+Use the reload command to load manualy, or turn on the auto load preference.

 ## Extension Settings

-Configure the tmmi.path preference to point to the json correctly.
+- `tmmi.path` - path to json file to load
+- `tmmi.autoLoad` - load suggestions automatically, default: false

 ## Known Issues